Ex-Vatican bank officials broke anti-money laundering laws, prosecutors say

 In all the transactions detailed, the IOR failed to report who the money belonged to when it was transferred, which broke Italian rules aimed at preventing money laundering, the prosecutors said.
 Prosecutors did not allege that the sums involved were part of illicit financing or criminal activities.

-In the largest transfer, prosecutors say that Cipriani and Tulli signed a fax on Sept.
-6, 2010, ordering 20 million euros ($26 million at today's rate) be moved from an IOR account at Credito Artigiano, a small Italian bank owned by Credito Valtellinese, to a Frankfurt-based IOR account with JP Morgan.
+In the largest transfer, prosecutors say that Cipriani and Tulli signed a fax on September 6, 2010, ordering 20 million euros be moved from an IOR account at Credito Artigiano, a small Italian bank owned by Credito Valtellinese, to a Frankfurt-based IOR account with JP Morgan.
 JP Morgan and Credito Valtellinese both declined to comment.

 Another fax sent on the same day by Cipriani and Tulli told Credito Artigiano to transfer 3 million euros to an IOR account at small Roman bank Banca del Fucino, prosecutors allege in the document.
 That bank declined to comment.